EDF to add former car CEO, employer association head to board

-PARIS, Oct 16 (Reuters) - Former PSA Peugeot Citroen head Philippe Varin and French employer organisation Medef chief Laurence Parisot are on a list of proposed board members for French state-controlled utility EDF, the group said in a statement on Thursday.
+PARIS (Reuters) - Former PSA Peugeot Citroen (PEUP.PA) head Philippe Varin and French employer organization Medef chief Laurence Parisot are on a list of proposed board members for French state-controlled utility EDF (EDF.PA), the group said in a statement on Thursday.

-EDF Chief Executive Henri Proglio - whose term was not renewed and who will be replaced by Jean-Bernard Levy, the head of defence electronics firm Thales - was not on the list.
+EDF Chief Executive Henri Proglio - whose term was not renewed and who will be replaced by Jean-Bernard Levy, the head of defense electronics firm Thales (TCFP.PA) - was not on the list.

 Shareholders will vote on the proposed new board members at a Nov.
 21 meeting, EDF said.